narcissawright/melancholy/README.md

 #### Clean line shader

 I currently a modified version of GDQuest's "Pixel Perfect Outline" shader for Godot 3.2.
-Once Vulkan and 4.0 is out, it is confirmed that post process shader can get access to screen normals, which should be experimented with for clean line work.
+This works okay, but once Vulkan and 4.0 is out, it is confirmed that post process shader can get access to screen normals, which should be experimented with for clean line work.

 #### Sky